"Radio Warfare is for people in radio who want to improve their own radio skills, unlock their own potential, and to realise their own ambitions."

 ) also has a vast library of music, including all the Beatles' catalogue and many items at very reduced prices.
 Its quite legal to download any tracks for broadcast, and you get the very best quality.

 His Masters Voice are one of the oldest names in music distribution in the UK.
 They have a reliable Mail Order service for 'hard copies'.
+(HMV went into administtaion in December 2018)

 Radio stations should always try to use the very best, pristine quality recordings.
 Many listeners notice every scratch, click and pop.

 The source for music played on radio stations is very importantt.
 Regular MP3s are often poor quality and once a low -res MP3s is processed, then it will be degraded even further.
-Apple's iTunes system and then iPods (both launched in 2001) have made good quality music downloads easy to accomplish and totally legal.
+Apple's iTunes and iPods (both launched in 2001) have made good quality music downloads easy to accomplish and totally legal.

 Record companies initially resisted the idea of downloading and tried all sorts to prevent it.
 They soon realised that the genie was 'out of the bottle' and, after misguided attempts to have ISPs report people for sharing audio, the record companies realised and sold downloads themselves for less than $1 a track.